DomeCode/macht-sinn/README.md

 ## Description

 This script generates a Blacklist for ad- and malwareblocking.
+Remove those ads **without altering your browser-fingerprint**, see the web **as you like**.
+Let it work on your Router for an adblocking-monster fixing the **whole network** behind it.
+Ever seen an **ad-free Smartphones**?

 Since this script needs write-access to the hostfile defined in $ADNAME, root-privileges are necessary.

 ## Installation